awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-permissions.md

 For information about the permissions that you need to grant to the execution role, see [Manage Permissions: Using an IAM Role \(Execution Role\)](https://docs.aws.amazon.com/lambda/latest/dg/intro-permission-model.html#lambda-intro-execution-role) in the *AWS Lambda Developer Guide*\.
 Note the following:
 + By default, whenever a CloudFront event triggers a Lambda function, data is written to CloudWatch Logs\.
 If you want to use these logs, the execution role needs permission to write data to CloudWatch Logs\.
 You can use the predefined AWSLambdaBasicExecutionRole to grant permission to the execution role\.

-  For more information about CloudWatch Logs, see [CloudWatch Metrics and CloudWatch Logs for Lambda Functions](lambda-cloudwatch-metrics-logging.md)\.
+  For more information about CloudWatch Logs, see [CloudWatch metrics and logs for Lambda@Edge functions](lambda-cloudwatch-metrics-logging.md)\.
 + If your Lambda function code accesses other AWS resources, such as reading an object from an S3 bucket, the execution role needs permission to perform that operation\.

 ## Service\-linked roles for Lambda@Edge<a name="using-service-linked-roles"></a>